ijiraq/ASTR507/assignment1.md

 *Minor planets that are only recently discover and have short observational arcs are identified by a set of letters and numbers.
 For now we won’t go into what those designations mean, but the objects have names like K00A00A.*

-1 - Using the python version of [Rebound](https://rebound.readthedocs.io/en/latest/index.html) compute the evolution of the 2:1 resonance argument for minor planets K13GD8G, K15RR7Y and K15VG6A.
+(15 POINTS) 1 - Using the python version of [Rebound](https://rebound.readthedocs.io/en/latest/index.html) compute the evolution of the 2:1 resonance argument for minor planets K13GD8G, K15RR7Y and K15VG6A.
 (See the *Hints* before you start.)

 Although these minor planets all have semi-major axis values consistent with a 2:1 orbital commenserability with Neptune (the minor planet goes around the Sun once each time Neptune makes two solar orbits) not all are in mean-motion resonance with that planet.